bibhestee/printf/README.md

 The prototypes of all your functions should be included in your header file called main.h Don’t forget to push your header file
 All your header files should be include guarded
-Note that we will not provide the _putchar function for this project GitHub
+<b>Note</b> that we will not provide the _putchar function for this project
+GitHub
-There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.
+<i> There should be one project repository per group.
+If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.</i>
 More Info
 <b> Authorized functions and macros </b>